rieckpil/learn-spring-kafka/README.md

 Part of the Udemy course for learning Kafka with Spring

-### Using multiple Spring application properties via a properties.yml
+### Using multiple spring application properties via a properties.yml

 ```yaml
 spring: